Townsend Plan: Later years

+The Townsend Plan continued for four decades, but did not really have much influence after 1950.
+In 1978, the national Townsend Plan was shut down, with only state chapters surviving, and that by then it had a "dwindling and aging membership."

 Frances Perkins, President Roosevelt's Secretary of Labor, in her memoir, The Roosevelt I Knew (p.
 294) says that Roosevelt told her, "We have to have it [Social Security].
 Congress can't stand the pressure of the Townsend Plan unless we have a real old-age insurance system."
 As Roosevelt said, Social Security was passed by Congress substituting a pay-as-you-go "insurance" scheme for Townsend's far more generous pension plan, but as he told Perkins, it was the Townsend Clubs that forced Congress to act at all.